swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 quiz_vector <- c(2,6,'3')
 ~~~

 This is something called *type coercion*, and it is the source of many surprises and the reason why we need to be aware of the basic data types and how R will interpret them.
+When R encounters a mix of types (here numeric and character) to be combined into a single vector, it will force them all to be the same type.
 Consider:

 ~~~{.r}